ugurelveren/blog/content/post/what-is-cloud-native-design.md

 - Azure API Management acts as a secure, throttled gateway for exposing internal APIs
 - Azure Disk Encryption ensures that all stored data is encrypted at rest

 Each microservice is deployed as an isolated unit using Azure Container Apps and is granted **Managed Identities**.
-This enables secure communication with other services and access to resources—without the need to manage credentials or Kubernetes infrastructure.
+This enables secure communication with other services and access to resources, without the need to manage credentials or Kubernetes infrastructure.
 The result is a tightly secured, cloud-native environment that meets enterprise-grade compliance requirements by design.

 ---